-If students are looking for a resource to learn concepts in a better way and also practice and prepare for their exams, then the NCERT Exemplar textbooks are all that one needs.
-They have textbooks for all classes and subjects of NCERT.
-Students can now access the NCERT Exemplar Solutions available subject-wise to clear any doubts regarding the concepts and problems in these textbooks.
-All the solutions are created following the latest CBSE patterns, to help students score better marks.
+If students are looking for a resource to learn concepts in a better way and also practise and prepare for their exams, the NCERT Exemplar textbooks are all that one needs.
+Along with the Exemplar textbooks, students can now access NCERT Exemplar Solutions, available subject-wise, to clear any doubts regarding the concepts and problems in the textbooks.
+All solutions are created following the latest CBSE patterns to help students score better marks.

 The 4th Chapter of NCERT Exemplar Solutions for Class 12 Mathematics is Determinants.
-This chapter covers topics such as introduction to determinants, then a determinant matrix of order one, two and three, properties of the determinant, minors and cofactor, adjoint and the inverse of a matrix, applications of matrices and solution of the system of linear equations using the inverse of a matrix.
-Further, students can make use of the solutions PDF of NCERT Exemplar Solutions for Class 12 Maths Chapter 4 Determinants from the links given below to learn and understand all the concepts of determinants in an easy manner.
+This chapter covers topics such as introduction to determinants, a determinant matrix of order one, two and three, properties of the determinant, minors and cofactor, adjoint and the inverse of a matrix, applications of matrices and solution of the system of linear equations using the inverse of a matrix.
+Further, students can make use of the solutions PDF of NCERT Exemplar Solutions for Class 12 Maths Chapter 4 Determinants from the links given below to learn and understand the concepts of determinants in an easy manner.

-Access Answers to NCERT Exemplar Class 12 Maths Chapter 4 Determinants
+Access Answers to the NCERT Exemplar Class 12 Maths Chapter 4 Determinants

 Exercise 4.3 Page No: 77